-The first thing to have in mind before making a claim against a surgeon or even suing a hospital for medical negligence is that you will have to provide proof that some form of medical negligence occurred.
-As a victim of doctors surgery negligence, you will be required to provide evidence for your claim.
-This is only possible only when you have been able to identify the surgical error(s).
+The first thing to have in mind before making a claim against a surgeon or even suing a hospital for medical negligence is that you will have to provide proof that some form of negligent treatment actually occurred.
+As a victim of doctor’s surgery negligence, you will be required to provide evidence for your claim.
+This is only possible only when you have been able to identify the error.

 There are many forms of surgical errors which you can claim compensation for.
 They include:

-- Wrong-site surgery: This happens when the doctor in charge of the surgery makes poor judgment on the body parts requiring the surgery.
-It is possible for a doctor to carry out an entire operation on the wrong body part and only realize when the surgery is over.
-A doctor who operates on the healthy left ear instead of the unhealthy right ear, has committed this blunder and can be sued for medical negligence.
+- Wrong-site surgery: This happens when the doctor in charge of the surgery fails to realize which body part required the surgery.
+It is possible for a doctor to carry out an entire operation on the wrong body part only to realize when the surgery is over.
+A doctor who operates on the healthy left ear instead of the unhealthy right ear, has committed a big blunder and can be sued for medical negligence.
 Mistakes as profound as this are known as “never events”.

 - Wrong Patient surgery: This is very common in hospitals where there are so many patients coming and leaving such that they are unable to keep adequate patient’s record in real time.
 In this kind of situation, a doctor can mix things up and carry out an entire operation on the wrong patient.
-You can make surgical negligence claims when this happens.
+You can make a claim when this happens.

-- Never events (Leaving Instruments inside the patient): This happens when a surgeon leaves a surgical tool used during the surgery inside the patient.
+- Retained Surgical Instruments: This is another form of never event and it happens when a surgeon leaves a surgical tool used during the surgery inside the patient.
 A lot of tools are required for surgery and they vary for different kinds of surgical operations.
 It is possible for a doctor to forget one of these tools inside a patient after the operation, and this too is a form of surgical negligence.